Alamshar: Assessment

 In the World Thoroughbred Racehorse Rankings for 2003, Alamshar was given a rating of 131 for his King George win, making him the third-best horse in the world behind Hawk Wing (134) and Dalakhani (132).
 He was named British Champion Three-Year-Old Colt in 2003 by the British Horseracing Board.

 In 2008 the Aga Khan named his new super yacht "The Alamshar" in his horse's honour.

 Stud record

 Alamshar began his stud career in Japan by standing at the Shizunai Stallion Station in 2004 and 2005.
 He then returned to Ireland when the JBBA leased him to the Irish National Stud for the next two seasons.
 He was sent back to Japan again in late 2007.
-To date, he has had little success as a stallion, but is still active, standing at Shichinohe Stallion Station.
+He had little success as a stallion. and was retired from stud in 2017.

+Death

+On August 20, 2026, Alamshar died at the age of 26 due to the infirmities of old age.